Super Bowl XLIX: Reactions to Seattle's final play

 Butler's interception, thanks to his quick "read-and-react to Ricardo Lockette's underneath route", has been considered one of the top clutch plays in Super Bowl history.
 It would also be a launching point for Butler's career.
 Butler, an undrafted rookie who had started only one game during the season, had entered Super Bowl XLIX listed #5 on the Patriots depth chart.
 But after this game, he would go on to start in all but one of the Patriots games over the next three seasons, as well as leading the team in interceptions in 2016, a season in which he helped them win another Super Bowl.

 In the game, Lynch had gained at least one yard on 22 of 24 carries.
 While the Patriots in 2014 were ranked fifth-worst (28th overall) in the league in holding opposing backs for no gain or a loss, they had stopped him for no gain on both a third-and-2 and a third-and-1, the latter in the red zone.
 On the season, Lynch had scored just once on his five attempts from his opponent's 1-yard line.
-From 2010 to 2014, he scored 45 percent of the time, ranking 30th out of 39 running backs; for his career to that point, he was successful on 42 percent of his attempts (15 of 36).
+From 2010 to 2014, he scored 45% of the time, ranking 30th out of 39 running backs; for his career to that point, he was successful on 42% of his attempts (15 of 36).

 Seattle offensive coordinator Darrell Bevell acknowledged making the call, but also remarked that Lockette could have been more aggressive on the play.
 Wilson said the play was a "good call", and lamented throwing the interception and "not making that play."
 Carroll, though, said the last play was "all my fault", and called Bevell "crucially important to our future."
-The head coach added that Seattle would have run the ball on a subsequent play, as well that "we don't ever call a play thinking we might throw an interception."
+Carroll added that Seattle would have run the ball on a subsequent play, as well that "we don't ever call a play thinking we might throw an interception."
 Butler's interception was the only one against all 109 pass attempts during the 2014 NFL season from the 1-yard line.